codyngpriest/alx-system_engineering-devops/0x15-api/README.md

 1. Export to CSV
 Using what you did in the task #0, extend your Python script to export data in the CSV format.

+2. Export to JSON
+Using what you did in the task #0, extend your Python script to export data in the JSON format.